 This comes with its challenges for every small business.
 You are running your own business, trying to keep on top of the day to day running of the business, accounts and everything else that comes with that as well as having a family life and still managing to have a social life – if you’re not already asleep on the couch by 9 pm!!
 So, how do you find the time to stay on top of your Social Media, engage with your audience and grow your business online?
 There are a few ways to deal with this.
 Social Media takes time, planning and nowadays if you really want to grow – money.

 No. 1 – Plan Ahead

 If you can possibly get a few hours that you won’t be disturbed and can really focus, we always suggest planning ahead.
 Looking at what is hot in your industry right now, what events are going to be coming in the next few weeks that are relevant to you is always a good way to see what kind of content you are going to post.
 You also need to look at whether or not you are comfortable making videos that you can edit and post or if you are going to write a new blog for your website or maybe you will just stick to posting photos.
 By having a plan, you will at least know where to start.
 If you make a plan, stick to it.
-Your business isn’t going to grow if you are not putting the time and effort into it.
-If you simply can not find the time it is a good idea to hire in someone who can take care of this for you.
+Your business is not going to grow if you are not putting the time and effort into it.
+If you simply cannot find the time it is a good idea to hire in someone who can take care of this for you.
 Here at Elevate Marketing, we offer social media management and marketing packages that can take this pressure off.
-(I’ll add a link for more information at the end)
+(I will add a link for more information at the end)

 No. 2 – Know your audience